Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Relations between and

-\begin{remark} As a byproduct of the above proof, we have shown that the set in the definition \eq{l1'} is nonempty when $\O$ is smooth.
+\begin{remark} As a byproduct of the above proofs of \thm{relations} part (ii), we have shown that the set in definition \eq{l1'} is nonempty when $\O$ is smooth.
 If in addition $c$ is bounded from above, the definition of $\l'(-L,\O)$ does not change if one restricts to subsolutions $\phi$ belonging to $W^{2,p}_{loc}(\ol\O)$, $\fa p<\infty$.
-Indeed, if $\lambda,\ \phi$ satisfy the conditions in \eq{l1'}, then for any $\t\lambda>\lambda$ we can argue as above, with $\ul u=\e\phi$, $\e$ small enough, and find a positive bounded subsolution of the Dirichlet problem for $L+\t\lambda$ in $\O$ satisfying the stronger regularity conditions. \end{remark}
+Indeed, if $\lambda,\ \phi$ satisfy the conditions in \eq{l1'}, then for any $\t\lambda>\lambda$ we can argue as in the first proof, with $\ul u=\e\phi$, $\e$ small enough, and find a positive bounded subsolution of the Dirichlet problem for $L+\t\lambda$ in $\O$ satisfying the stronger regularity conditions. \end{remark}

 \begin{proof}[Proof of \thm{relations} part (iii)] Suppose that there exists $\lambda<\l''(-L,\O)$ and $\phi\in W^{2,N}_\loc(\O)\cap L^\infty(\O)$ such that

 Since

 we know from \thm{MP} part (i) that the MP holds for the operator $(L+\lambda)$ in $\O$.
 As a consequence, $\phi\leq0$ in $\O$.
 This shows that $\l'(-L,\O)\geq\l''(-L,\O)$. \end{proof}